ncatlab/nlab-content/pages/4/8/1/6/6184/content.md

+There are two cases, one in algebraic geometry (proved by Faltings) and a related one in the theory of [[vertex operator algebra]]s (proved only in very special cases).

 ## References

+Faltings

+Mukai moduli space book

-Dowker, On Verlinde's formula for the dimensions of vector bundles on moduli spaces  ([web](http://iopscience.iop.org/0305-4470/25/9/033))
+Dowker, _On Verlinde's formula for the dimensions of vector bundles on moduli spaces_, [iopscience](http://iopscience.iop.org/0305-4470/25/9/033)